.

 Price: $225.99 for 5TB

-The Seagate BarraCuda 2.5” Hard Disk is a reliable hard-drive, perfect for editors that have a mid-range budget.
+The Seagate BarraCuda 2.5” Hard Disk is a reliable hard drive, perfect for editors with a mid-range budget.

 Toshiba Canvio